 Primary Prevention of Stroke

 In December 2010, the American Heart Association (AHA) and the American Stroke Association (ASA) published newly revised Guidelines for the Primary Prevention of Stroke.
-The guideline provides an overview of established and emerging risk factors for stroke, and gives evidence-based recommendations to reduce the likelihood of a first stroke in individuals at risk.
+The guidelines provide an overview of established and emerging risk factors for stroke and give evidence-based recommendations to reduce the likelihood of a first stroke in individuals at risk.
 Modifiable risk factors and recommendations for management are summarized below.
 While the previous version of the guidelines focused only on ischemic stroke, the 2010 revision added recommendations for prevention of hemorrhagic stroke.